Home

 Polamer, toll free number (877) 544-1844, is based in Chicago, so this requires sending packages via UPS or similar carriers to Polamer Cargo in Chicago and then they send it to Poland for you; call them to obtain their rates and shipping forms to fill.
 This is a bit involved but you definitely save money on the combo of sending ground to Chicago and then by sea by Polamer.
 They have been very reliable and deliver packages to the door in Poland (put a local phone contact on the form).
 Typically a sea parcel takes about 3-4 weeks to arrive.
 They also have a faster airmail service.

 Polonez Parcel Service, tel.
 (413) 732-3899, no toll free number, is a similar company based in West Springfield, MA.
 You can send a parcel to Polonez by UPS etc. and they would ship it to Poland.
 However, Polonez has a local agent in Fife, WA; this is near Tacoma.
 (This is the same agent that used to run a store and a Polonez agency in the Commons Mall and also was in Renton a few years back.)
 So in lieu of sending a parcel to Polonez, you have an option of driving with a parcel to Fife to ship it from there.
 You can obtain the forms from the agent or by calling the company.
-I hear that Polonez is also reliable.
 Overall costs and delivery times are similar.
+However, I have heard complaints about Polonez service in Poland from local customers.

 There are several options to send money to Poland.
 The fastest and safest way to send a big sum is a direct bank transfer or wire from a bank or brokerage account in US to a bank account in Poland.
 It does not matter which bank in Poland but a full bank/account number (with the international SWIFT/BIC number) is a must; also, besides the account, the target bank branch address and phone number is a frequent requirement.
 Fees range between $25-50 and typically do not depend on the amount; 2-3 business days can be expected to complete the transaction.
 For smaller sums US Money Express can be used, fees depend on the amount but they have a home delivery option.
 Another approach is to add a family member to an ATM card or credit card and let the family use it.